 They learn what we do, not what we say, am I right?

 My grudge-holding heart was convicted in that moment, but in the long run, I don't know if it will matter.
 I can repent for my grudges and I will surely feel them again.
+Emotions don't go away because we want them to.
 Hopefully, I will be able to forgive those wrongs and set a better example for my kids, but I don't know.
 I am just as flawed and broken as they are.
 Or maybe it's that they are just as flawed and broken as me.